SPBCodes/tabNavStrap/README.md

 will close the tab with a specific id.

 ## Open a tab using a control on the ajax retrieved content
-If you want to open a tab using a control on the content that is retrieved by an ajax request, you can use data attributes.
+If you want to open a tab using a control in the content that is retrieved by an ajax request, you can use data attributes.

 In the example below the following data attributes are set on a button:

-* **data-tab** - this has a value of "invoke" which tells tabStrap that the button wants to open a new tab
+* **data-tab** - this has a value of "invoke" which indicates that the button wants to open a new tab
 * **data-tabconfig** - this has a JSON object with the settings outlined above for opening a new tab.
 A Staff ID is sent with the ajax request so the content can be specific to the staff member with that ID.

 ```